-Follow the same instructions mentioned in Scenario 1
+Use the same instructions mentioned in Scenario 1.

-Warning: For interoperability purposes.
-Please be aware that some platforms do padding and some platforms do not do, so this can lead to key issues where the mka session will remain in "Init" state.
-You can verify this with "show mka sessions"
+Warning: For interoperability purposes, be aware that some platforms do padding and some platforms do not.
+This can lead to key issues where the mka session remains in Init state.
+You can verify this with command show mka sessions.

 Padding Issue Example

 This use case shows a Catalyst 9500 and a Nexus 7k in NX-OS 8.2(2) but can also happen with Catalyst devices like C3560CX.

 If you use the configuration presented in Scenario 2, MKA cannot establish the tunnel due to a key mismatch.

 You must manually complete the key with 0's on the 9500 side since this device does not do padding.

 conf t key chain MACsec1 MACsec key 0100000000000000000000000000000000000000000000000000000000000000 --> device does not do padding automatically key-string 12345678901234567890123456789012 end